Ethiopia's PM seeks re-election after Nobel Peace Prize, amidst ongoing civil war

 What each outlet emphasizes

-- CNN: highlights PM winning Nobel Peace Prize, stoking civil war, and seeking re-election
+- CNN: Ethiopia’s PM won a Nobel Peace Prize, stoked a civil war – and is set for re-election

 Read it at the source